 - initiates and implements action research on best practices

 - demonstrates sensitivity to the needs of wider School constituencies

-Typical consideration for promotion to Master Teacher comes after a minimum of eight years of teaching experience.
-In addition to all of the qualities listed for a Beginning Teacher and Experienced Teacher:
+Typical consideration for promotion to Master Teacher comes after a minimum of eight years’ teaching experience.
+In addition to all of the qualities listed above:

 - M.A. or M.S. or equivalent degree

 - demonstrates effective teaching methodology, including an understanding of developmental and learning differences

 - understands the needs of every student in his/her class